-Every direct employee of a company receives a W-2 form in January.
+Every direct employee of a company should receive a W-2 form in January.
 The W-2 is the base document that defines your tax obligations, so it is important that you review and understand yours.
-However, some people are confused by some of the form's numbers — for example, why the wage listed on a W-2 form does not always match salary — and simply fill in the information from each box into their tax forms without giving it a thorough review to verify that the information is correct.
+However, some people are confused by some of the form's numbers — for example, why the wage listed on a W-2 form does not always match their salary — and simply fill in the information from each box into their tax forms without giving it a thorough review to verify that the information is correct.

-Employers can and do make mistakes on W-2's, and these errors can cost you money as well as time and effort to correct downstream tax ramifications.
+Employers can and do make mistakes on W-2s, and these errors can cost you money as well as time and effort to correct downstream tax ramifications.
 Let's take a look at the W-2 form in a bit more detail.

 Understanding Your W-2 Tax Forms

-First, verify the pertinent baseline information in the spaces labeled with letters, namely your Social Security number and both addresses (yours and your employer’s).
-Assuming that's correct, look at the block of eight boxes in the upper right hand corner labeled 1 to 6.
+First, verify the pertinent baseline information in the spaces labeled with letters, namely your Social Security number and both addresses (yours and your employer's).
+Assuming that's correct, look at the block of eight boxes in the upper right-hand corner labeled 1 to 6.
 Boxes 1, 3, and 5 list the collective income that is used as the baseline to apply different taxes.
 The amounts of those taxes are placed in the corresponding columns to the right (2, 4, and 6).

 It's possible that all three of the income boxes do not match your overall salary, or that the three income boxes do not match each other.
 That is not unusual at all, and here's why.